-Content warning – This piece describes the murder of George Floyd by Minneapolis police.
+Content warning – The first paragraph of this piece describes the murder of George Floyd by Minneapolis police.

 George Floyd was a Black man murdered by a white police officer.
 The officer knelt on Floyd’s neck for over eight minutes while Floyd struggled and called for relief and mercy.
 A teenager named Darnella Frazier recorded the event, and her video has been viewed by millions of people.
 Floyd’s murder and other incidents of anti-Black racism helped reignite protests against white supremacy and police brutality across the United States and elsewhere in the summer of 2021.
 During and since that time, many people have asked themselves and others what they could do personally to counteract what they saw on the video.